ESMValGroup/ESMValTool_Tutorial/_episodes/01-introduction.md

 ---

 ## What is ESMValTool?
 EMSValTool is first and foremost a tool to analyse climate data.
-But you probably already knew that, and we like to think there's more to it than that.So let's start with a quick check to synchronize our expectations.
+But you probably already knew that and we like to think there's more to it than that.
+So let's start with a quick check to synchronize our expectations.

 > ## Question: what is ESMValTool?
 >